pcamilo89/bcv-rate-scrapper/README.md

 python -m bcv_scraper.web_scrap auto
 ```

-Will generate this entry in the log
+Will generate this entry in the log:

 ```text
 2024-07-03 15:30:00 auto